HackYourFuture/databases/README.md

 We want to use MySQL with JavaScript and to this end, we use [mysqljs driver](https://github.com/mysqljs/mysql).
 * Use `npm install -g mysql` command to install them.
-* Run `node connection-test.js` by navigating to the `Week1` folder from VScode terminal or the command line (Linux/MAC).
+* Run `node connection-test.js` by navigating to the `Week1` folder from the VScode terminal.

 The output should be `The solution is: 2`.